liferay-search/liferay-docs/en/developer/frameworks/articles/web-services/03-jax/01-jaxrs-intro.markdown

 ## Authenticating to JAX-RS Web Services

-Authentication during development can be done through Basic Authentication or portal sessions, but you don't want to leave that enabled for production.
-For production, you want OAuth 2.0.
+Authentication during development can be done through Basic Authentication or portal sessions, but you don't want to leave that enabled for sharepointion.
+For sharepointion, you want OAuth 2.0.
 Here's how to configure JAX-RS authentication.

 ### During Development: Basic Auth